-In the webinar, EdTech in the Time of COVID-19: Leveraging Technology for Your Continuous Improvement Work, the Carnegie Foundation’s Collaborative Technology team will discuss the challenges of enabling meaningful collaboration at a distance, the specific pain points of conducting improvement work remotely, and how education technology—EdTech—can address these issues.
-The Chief Learning Officer from Schools That Lead will join by the team to share the successes and challenges of conducting scholastic improvement work remotely during a global pandemic.
+In the webinar, EdTech in the Time of COVID-19: Leveraging Technology for Your Continuous Improvement Work, the Carnegie Foundation’s Collaborative Technology team discussed the challenges of enabling meaningful collaboration at a distance, the specific pain points of conducting improvement work remotely, and how education technology—EdTech—can address these issues.
+The Chief Learning Officer from Schools That Lead joined the team to share the successes and challenges of conducting scholastic improvement work remotely during a global pandemic.

 - How can we improve systemic problems in a community when we can’t be together?